BootstrapAI-mgmt/Literature-Review/docs/N8N_AI_BUILDER_PROMPT.md

      - `{{ $json.body.commits }}` exists
      - OR `{{ $json.body.pull_request }}` exists
      - OR `{{ $json.body.pull_request.merged }}` is equal to `true`
+   - **IMPORTANT**: Enable "Convert types where required" toggle in the IF node settings
+     - This is required because `$json.body.commits` is an array, and the "exists" operator needs type conversion to handle arrays properly
    - On false: connect to a NoOp node to end
    - NOTE: GitHub webhook data is nested inside `body` - always use `$json.body.` prefix